arcus/education_modules/demystifying_apis/demystifying_apis.md

 Let's look at an example!

-NCBI, the National Center for Biotechnology Information, has an API called "Entrez" that you can use for a number of purposes, including to get PubMed article IDs that meet your conditions.
-They provide the following example on [their website](https://www.ncbi.nlm.nih.gov/books/NBK25500/):
+NCBI, the National Center for Biotechnology Information, has an API called "Entrez Programming Utilities", or "E-utilities",  that you can use for a number of purposes, including to get PubMed article IDs that meet your conditions.
+They provide the following example in [the E-utilities Quick Start Guide](https://www.ncbi.nlm.nih.gov/books/NBK25500/):

 > Example: Get the PubMed IDs (PMIDs) for articles about breast cancer published in Science in 2008
 >
 > `https://eutils.ncbi.nlm.nih.gov/entrez/eutils/esearch.fcgi?db=pubmed&term=science[journal]+AND+breast+cancer+AND+2008[pdat]`

-Note that there are some terms added in the URL, parameters like `db` and `term`.
+Note that there are some terms that are included in the URL, parameters like `db` and `term`.
 There are clearly some rules about how `term` is structured, and if we wanted to learn more about this API we could read their documentation to learn what parameters we could include in the URL.

 Try opening that URL (<lia-keep><a href=https://eutils.ncbi.nlm.nih.gov/entrez/eutils/esearch.fcgi?db=pubmed&term=science%5Bjournal%5D+AND+breast+cancer+AND+2008%5Bpdat%5D, target="blank">https://eutils.ncbi.nlm.nih.gov/entrez/eutils/esearch.fcgi?db=pubmed&term=science[journal]+AND+breast+cancer+AND+2008[pdat]</a></lia-keep>) in your browser and you'll get some text that's clearly formatted for computers, not for humans!
 It will look something like this: